-Organizations that move to the cloud do so to capitalize on its benefits, such as scalability, agility and, most notably, cost-efficiency.
+Organizations that migrate to the cloud do so to capitalize on benefits, such as scalability, agility and, most notably, cost efficiency.
 But cloud migrations can be laborious, as many in-house applications first require a redesign.

 "If you have apps that just need to keep going, rip and lift can be very good for that," Feldman said.
-"And that's why we're using it for disaster recovery of systems that are just not going to get re-architected right now."
+"And that's why we're using it for disaster recovery of systems that are just not going to get rearchitected right now."

-"You are going to find that [these apps] are almost always going to generate an unusually high cloud bill, so therefore redesign is in order to utilize those resources better," he said.
+"You are going to find that [these apps] are almost always going to generate an unusually high cloud bill, so therefore, redesign is in order to utilize those resources better," he said.

 "You have a net gain," Green said.
 "And that will help you justify the refactoring costs."